-To the second point, while heavy makeup was often the mark of a whore or an actress, the social acceptability of makeup waxed and waned throughout history — and even during times when it was not smiled upon, many women (and perhaps some men!) continued to wear it in subtle application so that it couldn’t be easily detected.
-During the Regency, makeup was falling out of favor but had not yet hit the point of being utterly unacceptable as it would be by the Victorian era (a time during which, once again, well-groomed women often did continue to wear makeup, although they took efforts to make it look natural as possible so that it wouldn’t be recognized.)
-If a Regency woman were caught wearing makeup, she might be ridiculed; there are anecdotes of women donning pearl powder (made from bismuth) who came into contact with sulfurous fumes that caused their makeup to blacken, to which the witnesses responded with laughter at her “practical lesson to rely more upon natural than artificial beauty.”
+To the second point, while heavy makeup was often the mark of a whore or an actress, the social acceptability of makeup waxed and waned throughout history — and even during times when it was not smiled upon, many women (and some men!) continued to wear it in subtle application so that it couldn’t be easily detected.
+In the earlier Georgian era, rouge and powder and the occasional mouche were almost a necessity for formalwear; but during the Regency era, makeup was falling out of favor but had not yet hit the point of being utterly unacceptable as it would be by the Victorian era (a time during which, once again, well-groomed women often did continue to wear makeup, although they took efforts to make it look natural as possible so that it wouldn’t be recognized.)
+If a Regency woman were caught wearing makeup, she might be ridiculed; but not shunned.
 It might be thought of as holding a status similar to cosmetic surgery today: something that is done and normally accepted, but still viewed with a certain amount of disdain for its being vain, frivolous, or for “cheating nature.”

 The term “paint” was still used to refer to makeup during this time, and in many cases the construction of it was not very different from artists’ paints: simply pigment mixed with an oil or water base.
 (It is interesting that for this reason, many portraits are made from the same materials women would have used in person to adorn their faces!)
 However, the best cosmetics by this time were felt to come from more elaborate preparations which held better staying power and appeared more natural on the skin.
 The cosmetics used by stage actors might be very colorful and elaborate, but for common people white powder/foundation and red or pink for the lips and cheeks were all that were used.